 Your ratings suggest that you are high on this scale.
 Others see you as respectful and polite.
-Chances are, if others make jokes or comments that are rude, sexist, or racist, you would intervene to put a stop to it.
-You don't tolerate rude or disparaging comments, and in the eyes of others, you try to make the workplace an inclusive and tolerant environment.
+Chances are, if banter or teasing goes too far, or people make disparaging jokes or comments, you would intervene to stop it.
+In the eyes of others, you endeavor to foster an inclusive and tolerant workplace environment.